 Zeer is an Arabic word that translates as large pots.
 The concept of evaporation for cooling purposes existed as far back as Ancient Egypt, where water was kept cold in large clay pots.
 The zeer pot is an evaporative cooling device, re-invented in Africa by a Nigerian teacher, Mohammed Bah Abba.
 In Africa, the pots were made from a mud mixture and hardened in the sun or fired in a pile a cow dung and sticks.

 Residents of cool, dry climates will find that with a continual breeze blowing on the pot, they can even get the internal temperature to 40 degrees Fahrenheit, very much like an electric powered refrigerator.
-In fact, unless you live in a very hot and humid climate, a zeer pot will work surprisingly well.
+In fact, unless you live in a very hot and humid climate, such a The Zeer pot must bpot will work surprisingly well.
 When done properly can extend the shelf life of food anywhere from 5 to 10 times when compared to room temperature storage.

 Steps for Making a Zeer Pot

 - You will need to find, purchase, or make two pots from terracotta or clay.
 Use only unglazed pots, the sides must be sufficiently porous to allow for evaporation.
 Glaze on the inside of the smaller pot is okay.

 - One pot should be large enough for the other pot to fit inside it and have at least an inch to an inch and a half space all the way around.
 If your found or purchased pot has a hole in the bottom, plug it with putty or tape or even better use a 4” long bolt along with nuts and washers to bolt the smaller pot to the large pot and then seal with silicone.